samiulalimseam/consultant-client/README.md

 # GLOBALDESK IMMIGRATION CONSULTANCY WEBSITE

-1.This project has been build with react node js 2.Served on Firebase
+*This project has been build with react node js *Served on Firebase
-3.Firebase Authentication System
+*Firebase Authentication System
-4.Used JWT For API Security
+*Used JWT For API Security
+*Server Deployed On Vercel

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).